c0defre4k/geojson-maps/README.md

-# geojson-maps
+# GeoJSON Maps

-This template should help get you started developing with Vue 3 in Vite.
+This just a small tool to easily create PDFs of maps using [BaseMap AT](https://basemap.at/) map data with support for [GeoJSON](https://geojson.org/) overlays.

 ## Recommended IDE Setup